 And in 2002, the winery was built – perched on a fabulous overlook – one of several select Pritchard Hill area locations that immediately illicit the word ‘wow’ when you observe the surrounding visual beauty for the first time.

-Visiting with more then 950 Napa wineries and producers has given me a unique wine-focused perspective on the Napa Valley; time spent at Colgin’s IX Estate feels like the pinnacle of wine making in the valley (there are certainly others in this remarkable group, but it is a select group of estates).
+Visiting with more then 1,000 Napa Valley based wineries and producers has given me a unique wine-focused perspective on the Napa Valley; time spent at Colgin’s IX Estate feels like the pinnacle of wine making in the valley (there are certainly others in this remarkable group, but it is a select group of estates).
 It is obvious that the bar is set extremely high here in all that they do.

 A majority of their ‘sorting’ takes place in the vineyard throughout the growing season.
 However once the grapes are hand picked and delivered to the winery, they are again carefully hand-sorted.
 While continuing to sort by hand, in 2017 they introduced an optical sorter as another ‘tool’ in the toolbox.
 Much of the wine is fermented in stainless steel while certain varieties are fermented in barrel.
 Winemaker Allison Tauziet has been with Colgin since 2005, initially as the assistant winemaker.

 Ann remains actively involved in the art and auction worlds including serving on the board of LACMA in Los Angeles and as a consultant to the Sotheby’s Wine Department.
 Part of the persona of Colgin Cellars has always been its involvement with charity wine auctions with verticals and large format donated Colgin wines raising millions for a variety of important causes including healthcare and community services.